jonathanyeh0723/openvino-training/README.md

 # openvino-training
 Keep updating.
 All the materials to equip you from zero to hero!

+The Edge AI training course can be referred to [Edge AI工程師的20堂必修課程- Cupoy](https://www.cupoy.com/openvino-2022)

 ## Inference Fundamental

 Refer to notebook [ov_training_2022_ie_assignment_1.ipynb](https://github.com/jonathanyeh0723/openvino-training/blob/main/ov_training_2022_ie_assignment_1.ipynb)